 How Long Will the Leadership Experience Take?

 That depends on the change you wish to make!
 Some students complete their Leadership Experience in the bounds of a semester; others choose larger-scale forms of engagement that can span multiple years of their undergraduate career.
 Still others choose to complete their Leadership Experience on a smaller portion of a larger endeavor.
 What's most important to us is that your leadership improve your targeted community, that your goals be ambitious yet attainable, and that you learn through engaging in the Leadership Experience; your timeline should flow from your plan's adherence to these guidelines.
-Please note that we require that students submit their Leadership Action Plans (Step Two of Phase I above) via Portfolium no later than the third week the term before they hope to graduate if they hope to complete the University Honors Laureate requirements!
+Please note that we require that students submit their Leadership Action Plans (Step Two of Phase I above) via Portfolium no later than the end of the eighth week the term before they hope to graduate if they hope to complete the University Honors Laureate requirements!
 Your Honors GPS Coach or the rest of the Honors GPS Team would be happy to help you consider the scale of your Leadership Action Plan to select an appropriate timeframe.